NCES CCD 2024-25 40 schools PA

 Source: ESSA Title I Part A; ED EDFacts file system ESSA Title I Part A; ED EDFacts file system

-Each school district has independent budgeting, hiring, and service delivery authority.
-The fragmentation reflects historical patterns of inter-municipal boundary lines that pre-date modern city growth — students in different parts of the same city can attend different districts with different per-pupil spending, calendars, and graduation requirements.
+Each school district has independent budgeting, hiring, and service delivery authority, and the sheer count here puts it in the extreme tail of fragmentation nationally.
+The fragmentation reflects historical patterns of inter-municipal boundary lines that pre-date modern city growth, students in different parts of the same city can attend different districts with different per-pupil spending, calendars, and graduation requirements.
 Per-region variation is largest in fragmented systems because each school district sets its own budget, contracts, and priorities without higher-level coordination above the regulatory floor.

 Source: NCES Common Core of Data NCES Common Core of Data

-Harrisburg student-teacher ratio is 16.1:1 — near the typical range (US average ~16) — aligned with the U.S. average of approximately 16:1
+Harrisburg student-teacher ratio is 16.5:1 — near the typical range (US average ~15.7) — aligned with the U.S. average of approximately 15.7:1

-student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment — push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Variation between sub-units within Harrisburg is typically wider than the Harrisburg-aggregate figure suggests.
+student-teacher ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE classroom teachers against total enrollment, push-in specialists, English-language aides, special-education co-teachers, and counselors are not included in most reporting Variation between sub-units within Harrisburg is typically wider than the Harrisburg-aggregate figure suggests.

-Source: NCES Common Core of Data — Public School Universe NCES Common Core of Data — Public School Universe
+Source: NCES Common Core of Data, Public School Universe NCES Common Core of Data, Public School Universe

 Harrisburg has higher-than-average charter school authorisation eligibility — 17.5% of the population qualifies for charter-school enrollment options